wcmitchell/runner-ball/README.md

 $ python3 ./app.py
 ```

+## Preferences
+Ideal weather/running preferences are set in a yaml file, default location being
+`/data/preferences.yml`.
+These preferences help drive the program to consider your
+current local weather, against your preferences, to render a "score".

+### Scoring
+A "score" is a number, from 0-5, which represents how ideal the current weather is
+for running, compared to your preferences.
+With 0 being the worst, and 5 being the
+best, this score will be communicated through your smart bulb.
+A gradient from
+red (0) through yellow, to green (5) will be illuminated based on the score.

+Updating your `INTERVAL_SECONDS` environment variable will drive how often the
+weather API is pinged to update your score/bulb.
+On each update, your bulb will
+blink to give you visual feedback that the bulb and API are still communicating
+with the service.

+### Weighting
+Scoring is influenced by weighting.
+In `/data/preferences.yml` for each weather
+metric, you'll be able to add a `weight` with a value of 1-100.
+How you weight
+each metric will influence the importance of the results as compared to your
+current weather.
+A higher weight will give the comparison more impact on your
+final score.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details